 Here are a few basics you should understand about this important aspect of the business world.

 Long Sales Cycle

-In a long sales cycle, clients can take weeks or even months from when they first reach out for initial information to when a purchase is made and the order is fulfilled.
-This is especially common in the purchase of expensive software programs for businesses, where customers are investing in a long-term solution for their company.
+In a long sales cycle, clients can take weeks or even months from when they first reach out for initial information to when a purchase is made, and the order is fulfilled.
+This is especially common in the purchase of expensive software programs for businesses, where customers invest in a long-term solution for their company.

 Short Sales Cycle

-Regardless of whether your company engages in a short or long sales cycle, one thing is certain: to improve your team’s efficiency, total number of sales, and client satisfaction, you can’t be without an effective method for tracking your sales information.
-The more you do to monitor and improve your sales cycle, the more profitable you will become.
+Regardless of whether your company engages in a short or long sales cycle, one thing is certain: to improve your team’s efficiency, the total number of sales, and client satisfaction, you can’t be without an effective method for tracking your sales information.
+The more you do to monitor and improve your sales cycle, the more profitable you will become